 As a physical therapist who specializes in orthopedics, helping people recover after joint replacement surgeries is a big part of my job.
 I’ve worked with hundreds of knee replacement patients.
 It takes time, effort and targeted physical therapy to heal your knee and get you back to your day-to-day activities – and keep you doing what you love for as long as you can.

 Below I answer some of the most common questions patients ask me about what they can expect as they recover from knee replacement surgery.

-When can I stand up after knee replacement surgery?
+How soon can I stand up or walk after knee replacement surgery?